dxc-iq-toolkit/ansible-django-container/README.md

 ### Ansible Role Variables

-These variables can be overriden either in container.yml during role inclusion, or by specifying your variables in a file and including it in container.yml under the `var_files` role variable
+These variables can be overriden either in container.yml during role inclusion, or by specifying your variables in a file and including them in container.yml under the `var_files` role variable as paths relative to `/src` (the path on the ansible-container conductor where your project's source code is mounted)

 - `project_name`: name of your Django project folder and project app (assumes standard django folder structure)
 - `django_environment`: dictionary of environment variable definitions that will be injected into virtualenv postactivate script (see defaults/main.yml for an example)